We are building a portfolio of small molecules modifying protein interactions in oncology, rare diseases and inflammation.

 He holds a PhD in molecular pathology and cancer therapeutics (The Institute of Cancer Research, UK) and brings many years of experience in oncology including academic research and translational development in both pharma and biotech.

 The prognosis of patients with advanced cancers remains poor.
 The RAS-MAPK signaling is hyperactivated in over 40% of human cancers and RAS-MAPK-activating mutations cause rare diseases.
 The efficacy of current RAS-MAPK inhibitors is undercut by cancer resistance and by their inability to cure these rare diseases.

 TheraPPI’s two first programs target a novel protein interaction in the RAS-MAPK pathway discovered by the founder team.
-Our first program in oncology revolutionizes RAS-MAPK targeting: the new mode of action leverages a dual mechanism with killing cancer cells and activating an anti-tumoral immune response.
+Our first program in oncology revolutionizes RAS-MAPK targeting: the new mode of action leverages three mechanisms with direct killing cancer cells, no induction of cancer resistance and activation of an anti-tumoral immune response.